 (ii) a subdivision conditional agreement.

-(2) Subsection (1)(b) does not apply in respect of a conditional agreement referred to in that paragraph (the “original agreement”) if, before that agreement is duty endorsed, the person liable to pay duty under that agreement enters into a further dutiable transaction (the “new transaction”) in respect of the dutiable property, or part of the dutiable property, the subject of the original agreement.
+(2) Subsection (1)(b) does not apply in respect of a conditional agreement referred to in that paragraph (the original agreement) if, before that agreement is duty endorsed, the person liable to pay duty under that agreement enters into a further dutiable transaction (the new transaction) in respect of the dutiable property, or part of the dutiable property, the subject of the original agreement.

 (3) A person liable to pay duty under an original agreement must notify the Commissioner of a new transaction in the approved form within 2 months of entering into that transaction.